bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 This can happen at the beginning of a game, after some potentially slow loading resources are read from disk.
 Without this line, the ball could potentially "teleport" outside of our game.

-Next we iterate over all instances of type Ball in our game using the familiar Query instance and we change the translation (position) using the ball's velocity combined with the delta_seconds.
+Next we iterate over all instances of type `Ball` in our game using the familiar `Query` pattern and we change the translation (position) using the ball's velocity combined with the delta_seconds.
 Again we are using the delta_seconds in order to make the game independent of its framerate.